just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Data-Visualization-Project.rst

 	<div><b>Language Objectives:</b>&nbspI will be able to</div>
 	<ul>
 	<li>summarize a set of data and describe what information can be extracted from it</li>
-	<li>use target vocabulary while making hypotheses, creating visualizations, and gaining knowledge from data, with the support of concept definitions and <a href="https://docs.google.com/presentation/d/1n-K4AQ_maHcXekzcfERQ9dxj91nqv9ytwJx4ZkAp8zw/copy" target="_blank" title="">vocabulary notes</a> from this lesson</li>
+	<li>use target vocabulary while making hypotheses, creating visualizations, and gaining knowledge from data, with the support of concept definitions from this lesson</li>
 	</ul>